Cooryd/openscore/README.md

 *   Journal weighting (e.g. Some journals require authors to share datasets, and others only recommend it.
 If authors are not required to upload a dataset but do it anyway, positive votes may count double)
 *   Rating datasets and metadata
 * 	[Open Science Badges](https://cos.io/our-services/open-science-badges/) integration
+*   Compare the composition of two different OpenScores